 - If the port is left accessed, keep the bandage that covers the needle clean and dry.
 Please do not get wet, and follow the above instructions on how to shower when the port is accessed.

 - Always use a cap at the end of the line.
 My favorite options are Swab Caps and Curos Caps.

-Flushing the port is critical to prevent it from getting clogged.
-Depending on your infusion type, there are a few factors depending on how often the port is flushed:
+To prevent your port from clogging, flushing is critical.
+Depending on your infusion type, a few factors determine how often the port is flushed:

-- If a constant infusion is running, in which case the port may not need to be flushed
+- If a constant infusion is running the port may not need to be flushed

 - If intermittent medicines are given, I would always flush between each medication using a method called S-A-S-H.